Symphony No. 3 (Bax)

 The Symphony No. 3 by Arnold Bax was completed in 1929.
 It was dedicated to Sir Henry Wood and is perhaps the most performed and most immediately approachable of Bax's symphonies.
+Unlike his first two symphonies, the third is "gentle rather than somber in character, dominated by the spirit of Northern legends which, Bax acknowledges, influenced him subconsciously".

 It was the first symphony Bax completed at the Station Hotel, Morar, in the West Highlands of Scotland.
+A New York premiere was given by Sir Thomas Beecham in 1936.
 The first recording was by the Hallé Orchestra under John Barbirolli in 1944.